hana-tamar-nehemia/Image3D-Rendering/README.md

  The image can appear as if it is made of several different objectsthat are made of different materials, for example glossy or matte

+ The project build with Work in OOP-Encapsulation, abstraction, inheritance and polymorphism, also with TDD methodologies.